-Sunset drinks and snacks and welcome on the terrace of the main camp, with a talk by one of the Wild Life Trust researchers who will explain exactly what the trust activities are and how Elephant Camp is committed to ensuring the success of future wildlife generations.
+Sunset drinks and snacks and welcome on the terrace of the main camp, with a talk by one of the Wild Life Trust researchers who will explain exactly what the trust activities are and how Camp is committed to ensuring the success of future wildlife generations.

 Welcome Dinner at leisure in camp.

-The Elephant Camp West is an extension of The Elephant Camp, extending to the West of the current facility and catering to groups and families.
+The Camp West is an extension of The Camp, extending to the West of the current facility and catering to groups and families.
 The facility operates independently of the main camp ensuring a more intimate and serene experience for groups and guests.
-The Elephant Camp West offers exclusive suite accommodation for only 16 guests (8 adults and 8 children) in 4 luxury tents.
-Each suite in The Elephant Camp West can accommodate two adults and two children.
+The Camp West offers exclusive suite accommodation for only 16 guests (8 adults and 8 children) in 4 luxury tents.
+Each suite in The Camp West can accommodate two adults and two children.

 All suites are gorge facing and boast a private viewing deck and plunge pool, private lounge area, air-conditioning and fans, bath (with a view), inside and outside shower, mini bar and tea/coffee stations.
 The lounge, bar and dining area lead out to a sun-kissed pool from where the roar of the water rushing over gorges becomes a constant beat and soon settles into the background like an old friend.
 It is calming and therapeutic to sit back, watch and listen to “the smoke that thunders”…